GermscheidSimon/RP_PICO_GPS-Tracker/README.md

 **'EVALCOORD'** - in this state the Pico will average out the coordinates (to account for inaccurate data from GNSS) and check the coordinates against it's previous coordinates looking for a distance of greater than ~200ft.
 If movement is detected it will relay this information back to the controller.

 '**CONNECTPI'** - in this state the Pico will power on an RP zero running Raspbian and pass on the current state information which includes any data/coordinates gathered in previous states.
-This state also acts as a catch all for exceptions that weren't able to be handled by the pico controller. if a green light is passed back from the RP zero, the pico will resume.
+This state uses the UART interfaces on the Zero and Pico device.
+Due to the 'best-effort' nature of the serial interface the devices will use a two-way handshake to establish a connection before passing data.

 Transition Table - using a set of conditions (the previous state, and error code returned from that state) the controller (FSM) will find the next task to run.